I know the frustration.

 - Previews of the content you’ve published online

-Finally, your follow-up email should always include a call-to-action.
+Finally, your follow-up email should always include a specific call-to-action.

 You don’t need to play with words here.
 A quick ask will be enough: “Let’s talk about it – a short Skype will do.
 Are you available this Friday?”